-Resistant starch blends sound straightforward on a formula sheet: add a powder, increase solids, move on.
-In gummy manufacturing, they’re one of those ingredients that quietly change everything-how the batch mixes, how it deposits, how it cures, and how it behaves weeks later inside a bottle or pouch.
+Resistant starch blends look easy on paper: add a powder, hike the solids, move on.
+In real gummy manufacturing, they quietly change everything — how the batch mixes, deposits, cures, and behaves weeks later in a bottle or pouch.

-The detail that doesn’t get enough attention is simple but powerful: resistant starch blends can shift how water is held and how it moves over time.
-That water behavior is often the difference between a gummy that runs beautifully in production and one that starts clean, then slowly turns into a sticky, inconsistent headache halfway through a run or halfway through shelf life.
+Here's the part that doesn't get enough attention: resistant starch blends can shift how water is held and moves over time.
+That water behavior often decides whether a gummy runs smoothly or slowly turns into a sticky mess halfway through a run or halfway through shelf life.

-Why “Resistant Starch Blend” Behaves Like a System
+Why “Resistant Starch Blend” Acts Like a System

-In practice, a resistant starch blend isn’t just “one ingredient.”
-It’s a set of functional behaviors layered into a powder: bulking, water binding, flow changes, and texture influence.
-Two blends can look similar on paper and still perform very differently once they hit heat, shear, and a real depositing line.
+In practice, a resistant starch blend isn't just one ingredient.
+It's a set of functional behaviors packed into a powder: bulking, water binding, flow changes, texture influence.
+Two blends can look similar on paper and perform totally differently under heat, shear, and a real depositing line.

-In a gummy, resistant starch blends commonly impact:
+In a gummy, resistant starch blends commonly affect:

-- Finished solids (which affects Brix targets and cook endpoints)
+- Finished solids (which shifts Brix targets and cook endpoints)

 - Water binding and water holding (which influences tack, chew, and stability)